Shih-Yu/Articles/Cronos_Setup/truffle_config.md

 - Fast and efficient scalability

-- Easy to port Dapps from Etheruem and other EVM compatable chains
+- Easy to port Dapps from Etheruem and other EVM compatible chains

 You can learn more about each here: